outdoorbits/little-backup-box/README.md

 2. Plug in a backup storage device
 3. Insert a storage card into a card reader and plug it into the Raspberry Pi
 4. Wait till the Raspberry Pi shuts down

-To geocorrelate the backed up photos, place a GPX file in the root of the storage device before plugging it into the Raspberry Pi.

 **Note:** To differentiate between different storage cards, the backup script creates a datetime-based *.id* file in the root of each storage card.
 The name of the *.id* file is also used as the destination backup folder on the storage device.